-Idaho Farm Bureau capitalizes on opportunities to educate the public and advocate for producers throughout the state through various methods, including:
+Idaho Farm Bureau capitalizes on opportunities to educate the public throughout the state through various methods, including:

-- 1. Using the MAC (Moving Agriculture to the Classroom) program to teach about agriculture - Utilizing our team of Governmental Affairs/Policy Staff and Regional Managers to identify concerns and educate participants regarding the processes, rights, and needs of grazing - 3.
+- 1. Using the MAC (Moving Agriculture to the Classroom) program to teach about agriculture - 2.
+Utilizing our team of Governmental Affairs/Policy Staff and Regional Managers to identify concerns and educate participants regarding the processes, rights, and needs of grazing - 3.
 Creating and disseminating printed, video, and internet content - 4.
 Striving to advocate for grazing and when reasonable and possible standing as a representative of local producers when working with agencies and local governments to find a resolution to a local/regional conflict - 5.
 Facilitating and mediating between conflicted groups when a broad concern needs a resolution - 6.
-Organizing and facilitating range tours to educate and mediate between viewpoints of all stakeholders - 7.
-Engaging with Forest Service, BLM, Idaho Department of Lands, and any other agency necessary on rangeland issues.
+Organizing and facilitating range tours to educate and mediate between viewpoints of all stakeholders